Diagnosing Sleep Apnea

 A risk factor is anything that increases the likelihood a person will develop a health problem.
 Risk factors for sleep apnea include personal characteristics and family history.

-• Large neck circumference: A neck with a circumference greater than 17 inches may indicate excess fat, including tongue fat, that could narrow or block the airway.
+• Large neck circumference: A neck with a circumference greater than 17 inches for men and 15.5 inches for women may indicate excess fat, including tongue fat, that could narrow or block the airway.

 • Age: Individuals older than 65 are at higher risk for central sleep apnea.